The Transformation Of McKayla Maroney From Toddler To 25

 McKayla Maroney fought back against hackers

 In 2014, McKayla Maroney was a victim of the hackers who stole nude photos from celebrities and leaked them online in a massive invasion of privacy that became known as "The Fappening."
-Its dozens of famous victims also included Jennifer Lawrence, Kate Upton, and Amanda Seyfried.
+Its dozens of famous victims included Jennifer Lawrence, Kate Upton, and Amanda Seyfried.

 Why McKayla Maroney gave up on making it to the Olympics again